magipamies/Qgis_plugin/README.md

 (radius), plugin generates a points layer over OpenStreetMap map with all the target amenity instances found inside this area.

-When "BuscaRecursos" is launched next dialog is opened, from where the user can set and execute the pluggin.
+When "BuscaRecursos" is launched it will open a dialog from where the user can set and execute the pluggin.
 Configurable variables are:
 - City name
 - Search criteria (amenity).